Animals That Predict Rain, Storms, and Cold Weather

 Can animals predict the weather?
 Do squirrels know when a storm is coming?
 Do cows lie down before rain?
 Can ladybugs predict how cold the weather will be?
 Observe animals and you’ll see that they, too, have their own ways of predicting the weather.
 Enjoy fun folklore about animal forecasters!

 Can Cows Forecast Weather?

-This is some true here.
+There is some truth here.
 Animals graze with their tail toward the wind so that if a predator sneaks up behind them, the wind will help catch the scent of the predator and prevent an attack.
-The cow’s prediction might also be wrong during a hurricane

-Expect rain when dogs eat grass, cats purr and wash, sheep turn into the wind, oxen sniff the air, and swine are restless.
+Expect rain when dogs eat grass, oxen sniff the air, and swine are restless.

 If the bull leads the cows to pasture, expect rain; if the cows precede the bull, the weather will be uncertain.